lunsmat/typescript.express.uploader/README.md

 # Install dependencies, if you doesn't have yarn you can use `npm install`
 $ yarn

-# Start the server if you doesn't have yarn you can use `npm run start`
+# Start the server in development mode, if you doesn't have yarn you can use `npm run dev`
-$ yarn start
+$ yarn dev

 # With this you have started the project server